 This research guide provides information about the Diversity Scholars Program (DSP) at the OSU Libraries and Press, including resources to learn more about careers in libraries and archives, a frequently asked questions page, contact information for the DSP committee (see Contact box on left), and information about the application process.

-The Diversity Scholars Program (DSP) at OSULP aims to actively participate in creating a more diverse and inclusive Library Sciences field internationally and transnationally by providing students of color career opportunities in academic and research libraries and archives.
-The passionate and dedicated DSP committee works to provide extensive support and mentorship through a master of library and information science (MLIS) education while additionally providing paid, hands-on experience within the profession to broaden opportunities post-graduate education.
+The Diversity Scholars Program (DSP) at the OSU Libraries and Press (OSULP) aims to actively participate in creating a more diverse and inclusive Library Sciences field by providing students of color career opportunities in academic and research libraries and archives.
+The passionate and dedicated DSP committee works to provide extensive support and mentorship to OSULP Diversity Scholars obtaining a master of library and information science (MLIS) education by providing paid, hands-on experience within the profession to broaden their opportunities post-graduate education.

 The program believes it is critical to foster understanding and awareness of, and commitment to, social justice, inclusion, and multicultural awareness in the library and archives professions.
-The committee is seeking MLIS students with education, training, and/or lived experience that will contribute to the refinement and enhancement of those capacities during their term in the OSU Diversity Scholars Program.
-OSULP hopes that this online and applied learning experience will empower the Diversity Scholars to be change agents.
+The committee is seeking MLIS students with education, training, and/or lived experiences that will contribute to the refinement and enhancement of those capacities during their term in the OSU Diversity Scholars Program.
+OSULP hopes that this online and applied learning experience will empower the Diversity Scholars to be change agents within the profession.